qawemlilo/blog/posts/2013-2-8_crushit.md

 ### CLI Example

-Crushing scripts from on website.
+Crushing scripts from on website:

     crushit http://www.ragingflame.co.za

 ### Program Example

 You can also include CrushIt in your Node programs.

     var crushit = require("crushit");

     crushit.crushScripts("http://www.rflab.co.za", {